 If the provider cannot provide an invoice in a format which is not PDF then you will be required to convert the invoice across to the MachShip Generic format.
 This is outlined here

 If the transport provider has provided the invoice in a structured data format MachShip will have likely have the invoice mapped and available for use with importing.
 You can check if this has been provided to you by checking your assigned company workflows.
-This is outlined here (link article about how to check)
+This is outlined here.

-Should the invoice not be mapped up then you can map up and assign the workflow through the following instructions outlined in these articles.
+Should the invoice not be mapped up then you can map up and assign the workflow through the following instructions outlined in the article links below: